 In April 1962 the NSW standard gauge line was extended into Victoria which allowed the Spirit of Progress to travel all the way from Melbourne to Sydney.
 Running in tandem with the then brand new Southern Aurora, the train ran nightly in each direction.
 By the mid 1980’s, with the development of better roads and cheaper airfares, the overnight express trains had become obsolete.
 The ‘Spirit’ and the ‘Aurora’ ran their last runs in August 1986.
 The Spirit of Progress never ran in NSW again – until now.

 33 years later you now have the chance to join the Spirit of Progress on one of our exclusive tours featuring this historic train.

 The ‘Spirit and the Princess’ holiday has just sold out due to popularity.
-An upcoming journey featuring the Spirit of Progress – ‘Far West Express’ departs in July 2020 from Melbourne or Sydney visiting the far west of NSW including 3 nights in Broken Hill.
-To find out more about this trip click here.
-To register your interest in other ‘Spirit of Progress’ journeys click here.
+Our journey featuring the Spirit of Progress – ‘Far West Express’ – has been postponed.
+To register your interest in future ‘Spirit of Progress’ journeys click here.